cwensel/cascading/cascading-hadoop2-tez/README.md

 * System.exit(0) must be called when running in Tez local mode, there are non-daemon threads not properly managed by Tez

-* There is no Vertex 'parallelization' default in Tez, FlowRuntimeProps must be called per application.
+* There is no Vertex 'parallelization' default in Tez, FlowRuntimeProps must be called per application (see sample applications above).

 * Currently no way to algorithmically set node parallelization.
 Look for FlowNodeStrategy in future wip releases.